krharney/flashcards/README.md

 npm run server-dev
 ```

-Create a config.js file containing an exported `API_KEY` with the [Merriam-Webster API](https://dictionaryapi.com/)
+Create a config.js file containing an exported `API_KEY` from the [Merriam-Webster API](https://dictionaryapi.com/).

 ## Running

-Open `http://localhost:3000/` in your browser
+Open `http://localhost:3000/` in the browser.

 ## Credits